fmunsal/Hayat-Agaci-Blood-Bank-Management-System-/README.md

 - Entity Framework 6.4.4 or higher
 - SQL Server (version X.X or higher) for the database

-## Contributing

-Contributions to the Blood Bank Management project are welcome.
-If you want to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push the branch to your fork.
-4. Submit a pull request with a description of your changes.

 ## License

 Blood Bank Management is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.